 By decreasing the number of carbs you intake, your body goes from using glucose as a fuel source to one where the body is using your own fat (or ketones) as a fuel source.

-Essentially, instead of your body turning carbohydrates into glucose for fuel, your body is turning fat into ketones.
+Essentially, instead of your body turning carbohydrates into glucose for fuel, your body is changing fat into ketones.
 This allows your body to start turning to the excess fat stored in your body for fuel rather than seeking more fuel from the foods you eat.

 Decreasing the number of carbs you eat and increasing the fat you eat produces ketones in your body putting you into what’s called a state of ketosis.
 This is where your body is efficiently using fat for fuel rather than carbs.
 It is what people are aiming for when they eat a ketogenic diet.